Ghara9021/news_article_reader/README.md

-# 📰 News Article Reader using LangChain, OpenAI & FAISS
+# 📰 News Article Reader

 A smart, interactive Streamlit-based application that lets you process and query news articles with the help of powerful LLMs.
 Load URLs or upload a list, and ask context-based questions to get summarized answers with source references.